 Image credit: Binopolis

-It sounds completely obvious, but when it comes to the rubbish, because it’s the least glamorous part, bins are often overlooked.
-One of the most simple but easy kitchen design mistakes to make.
-Given waste is totally unavoidable it should be factored in as a priority.
-Even more so given we now require separate recycling, food and general waste disposal.
+It sounds undeniable, but when it comes to the rubbish, because it’s the least glamorous part, bins are often overlooked.
+One of the simplest but most common kitchen design mistakes.
+Given that waste is unavoidable, it should be factored in as a priority.
+Even more so given we now require separate recycling, food, and general waste disposal.

 The best solution is integrated bins, or at least cupboards to conceal freestanding bins.
 Hiding not only the presence of waste, but also helping to contain odours.
-When the dedicated space isn’t allocated at planning stage the only viable option is a free-standing bin on display.
+When the dedicated space isn’t allocated at the planning stage, the only viable option is a free-standing bin on display.

 14. Skimping on lighting